Main historical attractions

 Other sites of interest

-o less important are the Metropolitan Cathedral with its decorated domes, the Post Office Building, the Morazán Park, the Museum of Contemporary Art and the National Park.
+No less important is the Metropolitan Cathedral with its decorated domes, the Post Office Building, the Morazán Park, the Museum of Contemporary Art and the National Park.
 It is a circuit in which historical buildings and important monuments are appreciated.

 Excursiones in the city